MicrosoftDocs/azure-devops-docs/docs/repos/git/view-pull-requests.md

 [!INCLUDE [temp](../includes/version-tfs-2015-cloud.md)]
 [!INCLUDE [temp](../includes/version-vs-2015-vs-2019.md)]

-Pull requests (PRs) are a way to [change](pull-requests.md), [review](review-pull-requests.md), and [merge](complete-pull-requests.md) code in a [Git repository on Azure Repos](../../organizations/projects/create-project.md#add-a-repository-to-your-project).
-Teams use PRs to review code and give feedback on changes before merging the code into the main branch.
-Reviewers can step through the proposed changes, leave comments, and vote to approve or reject the code.
+You create pull requests (PRs) to [review](review-pull-requests.md), and [merge](complete-pull-requests.md) code changes in a [Git repository on Azure Repos](../../organizations/projects/create-project.md#add-a-repository-to-your-project).
+Team members and stakeholders can review changes and give feedback before merging the code into the target branch.
+Reviewers can also comment on changes and vote to approve or reject the code.

 Teams can require PRs for any changes on protected branches, and set [branch policies](branch-policies.md) to require certain PRs to meet specific criteria.